jobsearch-works/js-resume-parser/README.md

    - `parsed/default-parser/`: Results from the general-purpose parser
    - `parsed/serter-parser/`: Results from the Serter format parser
+   - `parsed/student-parser/`: Results from the Modern Student format parser

 2. **Statistics files** with parser comparisons: